 ONE: Laughter is the shortest distance between two people. – Victor Borge

 “We cannot really love anybody with whom we never laugh.”
 (Author, Agnes Repplier) Laughter triggers positive feelings and fosters emotional connection.
 This bond can serve as a shield against stress, arguments and disappointments.
-Think about how this can impact your
+Think about how this can impact your family relationships:

 - Laugh with (not at) your children, to get then to listen with you.

 - Laugh with (not at) your spouse to let go of defensiveness.